 Animation – Rachel Marino

 Docville Int.
-Documentary FF, Leuven (B)
+Documentary FF, Leuven (BE)

-Millenium Festival, Brussels (B)
+Millenium Festival, Brussels (BE) - SPECIAL MENTION

 In co-production with Image Création.com (BE) & VRT